phax/as2-lib/README.md

 # News and noteworthy

+* v4.4.2 - work in progress
+    * Changed Automatic-Module-Name of "as2-lib" to `com.helger.as2lib`
+    * Changed Automatic-Module-Name of "as2-servlet" to `com.helger.as2servlet`
 * v4.4.1 - 2019-06-28
     * Extended `ICryptoHelper.verify` API to have a chance to retrieve the effective certificate
     * Added a new message attribute that contains the certificate used for verification